When the Whip Comes Down: Background

 Quite unusual, even for the late 1970s, the lyrics deal openly with the perspective of a gay man:

 In a 1978 interview with Rolling Stone magazine to mark the release of Some Girls, Jagger responded to questions regarding the song's lyrics: "...There is one song that's a straight gay song—"When the Whip Comes Down"—but I have no idea why I wrote it.
 It's strange - the Rolling Stones have always attracted a lot of men...
 I don't know why I wrote it.
 Maybe I came out of the closet {laughs}.
 It's about an imaginary person who comes from L.A. to New York City and becomes a garbage collector...
 I sure hope the radio stations will play [it]."
 The lyrics could be taken to imply that the singer becomes a male prostitute:

 "When the Whip Comes Down" was recorded at the Pathé Marconi studio in Paris, France, between the months of October and December 1977.
 It was another of the famed Some Girls songs to feature just the core members of the Rolling Stones at the time.
 Jagger performed vocals plus guitar alongside Richards and Ronnie Wood.
 Wood would also contribute pedal steel guitar to the number, an instrument that also appears on the Some Girls songs "Shattered" and "Far Away Eyes".
 Bill Wyman performs bass while Charlie Watts plays the song's distinctive, driving drum beat.
 There are versions of both the base instrumental track and the fully developed backing track with additional lyrics, that run over ten minutes, widely available on bootlegs.

 The song is seen by some Rolling Stones fans as the closest the Stones came to outright punk music on the album that many call the Stones' "punk album".
 It is also one of a few songs on the album to carry a heavy New York City influence.
-A majority of the Rolling Stones were living in New York at the time.